-There are obviously no controlled or controllable standards available for a visual inspection!
+There are obviously no controlled or controllable standards available for a visual inspection.
 Hence the inherent limitations of this typical (and common) form of cleaning inspection.

-UV light is a fast & effective way of detecting certain body fluids on a surface.
+UV light is a fast & effective way of detecting certain bodily fluids on a surface.
 Saliva and urine and other biological fluids are naturally fluorescent and will glow eerily when exposed to a UV light or UV torch.
 This makes UV light a quick and fast way for certain types of cleaning inspection.
 There are various forms of UV lights and torches which are readily available.

-UV inspection is especially good for detecting urine stains on carpet, upholstery and other soft surfaces which may not show up under natural light.
+UV inspection is especially good for detecting urine stains on carpet, upholstery, and other soft surfaces which may not show up under natural light.
 In this way UV is great for detecting the source of an odour issue such as a urine stain.

-Not all UV lights are equal and depending on how much natural or artificial light is in the room you may find it necessary to dim the lighting or close off sources of natural to make staining show.
+Not all UV lights are equal and depending on how much natural or artificial light is in the room you may find it necessary to dim the lighting or close off sources of natural light to make staining show.
 The brighter and larger the stain, the more biological material you are likely dealing with.

 UV light is limited to detecting a relatively narrow spectrum of biological matter.
-It definitely has a place however as part of a full cleaning inspection kit.
+It definitely has a place however, as part of a full cleaning inspection kit.

 Aerobic plate counts are a measure of the micro-organisms on a product or surface.
 As such an APC test is an advanced and measurable way of determining the effectiveness of cleaning processes as a specific and comparable test outcome can be achieved.